BC-FBC--College Football Preview Package,ADVISORY

 - FBC--PICK SIX-AWARD HOPEFULS, our way-too-early predictions for the top player awards.
 By Steve Megargee.
 SENT: 650 words, photos Aug.
 8.

 - FBC--PICK SIX-BACK FROM INJURY, top players back in the mix this season after injuries.
 By Steve Megargee.
-UPCOMING: SENT: 720 words, photos Aug.
+SENT: SENT: 720 words, photos Aug.
 9.

 - FBC--PICK SIX-HOT SEAT COACHES, which coaches may have the most to lose this season.
 By Ralph D. Russo.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 10.

 - FBC--PICK SIX-HEISMAN DARKHORSES, the top off-the-radar possibilities for the Heisman this season.
 By Joe Reedy.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 13.

 - FBC--PICK SIX-GOOD PLAYERS ON BAD TEAMS, the best of the crop stuck on teams expected to struggle.
 By Ralph D. Russo.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 14.

 - FBC--PICK SIX-IMPACT FRESHMAN, the top freshman to watch this season.
 By Steve Megargee.
 UPCOMING: 650 words, photos by 5 a.m.
 Aug.
 15.